bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/How to Contribute to Open Source.md

 Within those projects, whenever you catch yourself thinking that something could be better or different, act on your instinct.

 Open source isn't an exclusive club; it's made by people just like you.
-“Open source” is just a fancy term for treating the world's problems as fixable.
+"Open source" is just a fancy term for treating the world's problems as fixable.

 You might scan a README and find a broken link or a typo.
 Or you're a new user and you noticed something is broken, or an issue that you think should really be in the documentation.
 Instead of ignoring it and moving on, or asking someone else to fix it, see whether you can help out by pitching in.
 That's what open source is all about!